Lance-pixel-dot/gamified-note-taking-app/README.md

 - implement rewards system (add digital currency *coins* for doing notes and flashcards or by completing achievements or by leveling up )
-    -users can buy themes on a digital store with the digital currency *coins*
+    -users can buy themes on a digital store with the digital currency *coins* -change price
+    -save last used theme by user (local storage only)

+- make read notes doesn't delete when delete notes same with flashcards
+  - check the error shared feature too

 - make it responsive
 - add logout button (maybe)